 - Distorting a dataset results in decreased data quality (i.e. data utility).
 This introduces the classic garbage-in garbage-out principle.

 - Privacy risk will be reduced, but will always be present.
 It stays and manipulated version of the original dataset with 1-1 relations.

 We demonstrate those 2 key disadvantages, data utility and privacy protection.
 We do that with the following illustration with applied suppression and generalization.

 Note: we use images for illustrative purposes.
-The same principle holds for structured datasets containing rows and columns.
+The same principle holds for structured datasets.

 - Left: little application of classic anonymization result in a representative illustration.
 However, the individual can easily be identified and privacy risk is significant.

 - Right: severe application of classic anonymization results in strong privacy protection.
-However, the illustration became useless.
+However, the illustration becomes useless.

 This introduces the trade-off between data utility and privacy protection, where classic anonymization techniques always offer a suboptimal combination of both.

-Frequent question that we receive: is removing all the direct identifiers (such as names) from the dataset a solution?
+Is removing all direct identifiers (such as names) from the dataset a solution?